-Canada Student Grant for Services and Equipment for Students with Permanent Disabilities
+6.5.1 Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (CSG-PDSE)

-The Canada Student Grant for Services and Equipment for Students with permanent disabilities (CSG-PDSE) provides up to \$20,000 in non-repayable student financial assistance per loan year for full-time or part-time students with permanent disabilities who need exceptional education-related costs associated with permanent disabilities.
-The CSG-PDSE maximum allowable benefit increased to \$20,000 for each loan year effective August 1, 2019.
+The CSG-PDSE provides up to \$20,000 in non-repayable student financial assistance per loan year for full-time or part-time students with accessibility challenges who require financial resources to address accessibility related barriers to post-secondary education.

-The grant is intended to cover exceptional education-related services or equipment not accounted for by the need assessment process.
-Assistance provided under this grant may exceed a student's assessed need.
+The grant is intended to cover exceptional education-related services or equipment not accounted for by the need assessment process and not provided by the post-secondary institution.